Creating freelance contracts can feel overwhelming. But you don't have to spend hours researching or hiring expensive lawyers.

 By clearly outlining your payment expectations, it will help you get paid on time, every time.

-Let Your Business Run Seamlessly With Your Handy Freelance Agreement
+Run Your Business Seamlessly With Your Handy Freelance Agreement

-At times, you can think that a freelance agreement is a waste of time.
+At times, you may think that a freelance agreement is a waste of time.
 After all, you trust your clients and they trust you.
 However, contracts aren’t completely about trust.
-They ensure your communication is on point and everyone’s on the same page, each and every time.
+They ensure your communication is clear and everyone’s on the same page, each and every time.
 And once you’ve secured the work, get your free freelancer invoice template to ensure you get paid in a timely manner.